 We started out in late 2006 and gradually settled on a theme of sharing a variety of commercially unreleased recordings and rarities, nothing unusual at the time as there were already a good number of blogs circulating 'bootlegs'.
 We wanted to do more for music and musicians and over a period of time began to share and promote new artists.
 Promoters and artists began to introduce us to a phenomenal amount of new music across a wide range of genres, we try to give all a listen and then simply pick those we like for a feature.
 Over a period of time we settled into a mix of new and rare music features.
 The rarities drew the visitors to Beehive Candy and the new music features gained an ever growing regular audience.

-Then 2012 happened.
-The music industry organised a major clampdown on websites and music blogs sharing any type of music regardless of the amount and context.
+Then in 2012 everything changed.
+The music industry organized a major clampdown on websites and music blogs sharing any type of music regardless of the amount and context.
 Arguably much of this decision was reasonable and justified, some sites were just giving away brand new albums and singles wholesale and some of the bootleg sites were sharing such high volumes of material (Video and audio) that it could not be ignored.
 Unfortunately sites like Beehive Candy fell foul of this and our file hosts took a blanket approach deleting any music on their servers regardless of circumstances.
 In fairness they had no choice.
 We have been provided 'rarities' from those in the music business, radio professionals, even bands themselves, however we cannot alter history, unexpected things happen.

 Our policy has always been to remove anything immediately if requested by the musicians or their representatives, a few artists are quite sensitive to rare recordings circulating, that's their choice and we comply.
 Many bands are fine with old concert & demo material being shared provided there is no money involved.